c-o-pr/ddrescue-helper/README.md

 `ddrescue_helper.sh -z | -Z [ -K ] <label> <target>`

+`<target>` is a device or file associated with metadata saved in `<label>`.

 `-z` ZAP PREVIEW.
 Print a list of blocks that will be affected -Z but don't ZAP.
 If the list is large (thousands) it's likely not productive to attempt zapping.

-`-Z` ZAP blocks listed as bad in the `ddrescue` MAP in an attempt to trigger the drive to reallocate them.
-ZAP performs a block read, and if the read reports failure it then performs a block write.
-The risk to existing data is low because the block is already unreadable.
+`-Z` ZAP blocks listed as bad in the domain map in an attempt to make them readable.
+ZAP first performs a block read, and if the read reports failure it then performs a block write.
+The risk to existing data is low because the ZAPPED block is unreadable to begin with.

-`-K` ZAP using 4096 byte blocks instead of 512 byte blocks.
+`-K` ZAP using 4096-byte blocks instead of 512-byte blocks.
 For use with 4K Advanced Format drives.
 The `smartmontools` package provides detailed information on drive capabilities.

-`<target>` is a device or file associated with metadata saved in `<label>`.

 ZAP can allow recovery of access to areas with bad blocks, and may enable access to a volume that can't be accessed due to a read-error in a critical data structure.

 > [!NOTE]
+> ZAP is for trying to make a drive with errors readable so that it can be used in situ by other tools.
+If your goal is to recover data, use COPY.
+>
 > ZAP `-z` can be used on file source as well as a drive or partition.
 >
 > When ZAPPING a 4K Advanced Format drive, use -K to work with 4096 byte blocks.
 This may be more effective at overcoming read-errors.